metiago/metiago.github.io/app/content/posts/spring-boot-kafka.md

 ---
-title: 'Spring Boot - Kafka'
+title: 'A Step-by-Step Guide to Setting Up Multiple Spring Boot Applications with Kafka'
 date: "2014-07-03"
 draft: false
 ---

-This is a guide to demonstrate how to set up three `Spring Boot` applications that communicate with `Kafka` message broker.
+This guide will walk you through the process of setting up three Spring Boot applications that communicate with a Kafka message broker.

-In this example we have one producer that send messages to Kafka and two consumers that read messages from different partitions.
+In this example, we will have one producer that sends messages to Kafka and two consumers that read messages from different partitions.

-Let's get start with the producer.

 `pom.xml`